 See some of the gems she had to drop below:

 On why she doesn't set New Year's resolutions:

 To be honest, a lot of my goal setting when I was younger had to do with weight.
 I'd often resolve to get under 200 pounds or be out of the double-digit clothing sizes.
 But as I've gotten older, I've started to realize that those superficial achievements aren't what life is all about.
 Now it's more like, “I want to be healthier and stronger."
 If I'm feeling powerful, who cares whether I'm a size 14 or 16?"

 On making her New Year less self-serving and more about helping others:

-I've also been thinking, “How can I make my 2018 about helping others and then see how it serves me instead of vice versa?"
+I've also been thinking, “How can I make it about helping others and then see how it serves me instead of vice versa?"
 Instead of saying, “I want to make more money," I can take it a step further and decide that I want to work extra-hard and fight for equal pay so that the next woman who comes up in this field can make what she deserves from the start.
 Or instead of saying, “I want to run a 5k," maybe it's, “I'll go run a 5k to raise money for women who are battling breast cancer.

 On embracing the struggle and the journey:

 I had a teacher in college who, when we were looking at difficult plays from Chekhov or Shakespeare, would always encourage us to take it slowly.
 She'd say, “If you have a script or a monologue and you're not understanding A, B, and C, why the heck are you moving on to L, M, N, O, P?"
 That always resonated with me, and when I think about the next steps for my life, I try not to get ahead of myself and take on too much all at once.
 The journey is where you build your character.
 I grow through my failures just as much as through my successes.